alexhunsley/complib-show-music-score-ratio/README.md

 # Sweet spot

-I find the music ratio most helper when viewing touches (as they tend to have the most variation in music ratios).
-For longer lengths music ratios converge more to similar values.
+I find the music ratio most helpful when viewing touches (as they tend to have the most variation in music ratios).
+For longer lengths like peals, music ratios tend to converge.

 # Installation

-1. Install the Userscripts helper for whatever browser you run.
+Install a Userscripts manager for whatever platform you are on.
+See https://en.wikipedia.org/wiki/Userscript.

+For example:

+- Violentmonkey (Firefox, Chrome, Edge, Safari)
+- Tampermonkey (Chrome, Firefox, Edge)
+- Userscripts (Safari on macOS)

-2. Install the plugin by copying the file `complib-add-music-ratio.js` to the appropriate folder on your machine (the Userscripts helper will detail where).
+Then install the plugin by copying the file `complib-add-music-ratio.js` to the appropriate folder on your machine (the Userscripts helper will detail where).

 ## Installation example: Mac OS